OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 - Test your add-in against the highest volume of data you expect, and restrict your add-in to process up to that limit.

+- Minimize data exchanges between the add-in and the Office document.
+For more information, see [Avoid using the context.sync method in loops](correlated-objects-pattern.md).

 ## See also